ShahanaFarooqui/clnrest/README.md

 ## Configuration

-- --rest_protocol: Specifies the REST server protocol.
+- --rest-protocol: Specifies the REST server protocol.
 Default is HTTPS.
-- --rest_host: Defines the REST server host.
+- --rest-host: Defines the REST server host.
 Default is 127.0.0.1.
-- --rest_port: Sets the REST server port to listen to.
+- --rest-port: Sets the REST server port to listen to.
 Default is 3010.
-- --rest_certs_path: Defines the path for HTTPS cert & key.
+- --rest-certs: Defines the path for HTTPS cert & key.
 Default path is same as RPC file path to utilize gRPC's client certificate.
 If it is missing at the configured location, new identity (`client.pem` and `client-key.pem`) will be generated.

 ## Plugin